 Quick Answer: A Vedic chart is unusually sensitive to the minute because the Lagna (rising sign) advances about one degree every four minutes, the Navamsa changes every thirteen minutes, and the Vimshottari Dasha calendar starts from the Moon's exact position inside its Nakshatra.
-A four to ten minute error in the recorded birth time can shift the rising sign, swap the Navamsa Lagna, change which Mahadasha is running on a given date, and quietly invalidate the chart's reading on marriage, career, and health.
+A four to ten minute error in the recorded birth time can shift the rising sign, swap the Navamsa Lagna, move Dasha boundary dates, and near a boundary even change which Mahadasha a date falls under.

 The Four-Minute Rule and Why It Exists